 c.
 Campaign Logo:

-The supported file for campaign banner or logo are JPG, PNG, GIF BMP.
+Supported file formats for campaign banner or logo are JPG, PNG, GIF, BMP.

 d.
 Behaviors and Permissions